GlobalSolutions365/XrmProjectTemplateCQS/readme.md

 ***Queries*** depend only on CRM.
 Commands and events don't do any query data directly, instead they do it through the queries. ***Commands***, when done, can raise events. ***Events***, when done, can raise events.
 The image below depicts their interactions.

 ![Components](Docs/Images/Components.svg)

+## Triggering parallel flows

+In some scenarios it might make sense to trigger another flow from within the original one.
+This applies mostly to situations where the triggered flow is not logically connected to the original one and has reasons to exist by itself.
+If it doesn't it's recommended to use the standard command + events approach.

+Another flow can be triggered from withing a command handler or event handler by calling the ```TriggerCommand``` method.
+Although we use the word *parallel* here this is only on a logical level.
+Technically the new flow is executed synchronously in the place where it is invoked.
+The CRM / D365 CE sandbox host doesn't allow parallel execution.

 ## How does it work?